MrKintu/BuzzHire/README.md

 # buzzhire
-A CV Analysis tool that uses artificial intelligence and machine learning to match candidates to roles that best fit their skillsets.
+A CV Analysis tool that uses artificial intelligence and machine learning to match candidates to roles that best fit their skill sets.